AuroraRoboticsLab/GodotRobot/README.md

     git checkout 4.4
     cd ..

+If building on Windows, you need to install mingw:

+    sudo apt install gcc-mingw-w64 mingw-w64 -y

 Build godot-cpp (the GDExtension interface) and this extension by issuing this from inside GodotRobot/:

-    scons
+    scons platform=<YOUR_PLATFORM>

-(Or you can specify a "platform=linux" or "platform=windows" string.)
+(Specify "platform=linux" or "platform=windows"; the default is linux)

 Building will take a few minutes the first time, as it builds the whole godot-cpp interface, but it will be very fast after that.